Inkdrop lets you write in GitHub-flavored Markdown with inline code syntax highlightings.

 You can customize keybindings for any commands from preferences.

 Notebooks can be nested, meaning you can create a sub-notebook inside the notebook.
 You can also add tags to a note.
 These features are useful to organize notes based on projects and topics.

 Search through note title and contents as-you-type.
 Inkdrop's full-text search also supports filtering notebooks and tags with search qualifiers.
 Start searching just as you launch Inkdrop, no more focusing search field.

 Work better & faster.

-Inkdrop stores your data on local so you don't need to wait for the server response on every your actions.
-You can access any notes even in offline.
+Inkdrop stores your data locally so you don't need to wait for the server response on every action.
+You can access any notes even offline.

 Have it everywhere.